NickMcConnell/AngbandPlus/docs/birth.rst

   disarming, perception, and stealth.
 They have lower strength than humans so they are not very good at fighting with hand weapons.
 Gnomes have good infravision.
 Gnomes are intrinsically protected against paralysis and some slowing effects.
-Gnomes are excellent at using wands and staves and can identify them when found.
+Gnomes are excellent at using wands and devices and can identify them when found.

 .. _Dwarf: